-Termination Without Cause; Resignation for Good Reason-Mr. Romanko and Ms. Werthauser
+Termination Without Cause; Resignation for Good Reason-Ms. Chipman and Mr. Hill

-Under the Severance Plan, if we terminate the employment of Mr. Romanko without "cause," or if he resigns for "good reason," he will be entitled to receive:
+Under the Severance Plan applicable to each of Ms. Chipman, and Mr. Hill, if we terminate the employment of any of these executives without "cause," or if she or he resigns for "good reason," she or he will be entitled to receive:

-- base salary for 12 months based on the executive's base salary in effect on the date of termination, payable in a lump sum; and - monthly payments equal to continued COBRA benefits for a period of up to 12 months.
+- base salary for 12 months based on the executive's base salary in effect on the date of termination, payable in a lump sum; and - monthly payments equal to applicable COBRA premiums for a period of up to 12 months.